brainvisa/brainvisa-cmake/doc/sphinx/cmake_functions.rst

 brainvisa_add_test(testname Exename arg1 arg2 ... )
 If ``TYPE Python`` is given, the appropriate python interpreter is used to start the test (i.e.: target python for cross compiling case).
-Test command is also launched through bv_env_test command.

 ex: